Violet Society Program for MD Students

 Jonas Salk/Albert Sabin Violet Society Faculty Advisors

-You can apply to become an advisory leader.
+You can apply to become an advisory committee member.
+Applications are typically open during the summer.
+First year students are welcome to apply in the fall of their first semester.
 If chosen, you receive mentorship training.
 Student advisory leaders also coordinate Violet Society events with the wider university community.